For important COVID-19 updates for Children’s patients and families, visit this page.

 Urgent care clinics are walk-in acute care centers.
 This means we treat illnesses and injuries that need immediate care, but are not serious enough to warrant a trip to the emergency department.

 Since our focus is on treating conditions that require care right away, we do not take appointments or perform routine wellness exams.
-However, you can check for wait times and choose which urgent care center you prefer.

 West Village Pointe